-In this code example, we are describing a basic Recurrent Neural Network (RNN) written in Python from scratch.
-The sample RNN network works with text sequences (sentences) and uses a small vocabulary of only 17 words, encoded as One-hot vectors.
+In this code example a basic Recurrent Neural Network (RNN) was written in Python from scratch.
+The provided network works with text sequences (sentences) and uses a small vocabulary of only 17 words, encoded as One-hot vectors.
 At every step, the network reads 3 words and attempts to predict the next (4th) word.
+This type of problem is also known as Causal Language Modelling.

 Full network structure: